 In one, the girl (who looked around age 5-7) wore a dulled facial expression & heavy black eyeliner on the lower rim of her eyes.

 This reminded me of the "heroin chic" popular in the 1990s, so called because of the models styled to look sick & dying particularly pale & gaunt bodies, heavy eyeliner under the eyes and a general pale-faced, sunken-eye look reminiscent of those suffering from an intense long-term addiction to heroin.

-(They also looked more like young men or gender-neutral, despite the fact that they were indeed female models.)
+(The "heroin chic" models also looked more like young men or gender-neutral, despite being indeed female models.)

 The above associations aren't surprising, given the orientation & lifestyle of the mostly male fashion designers who promoted the look.

 Yet here, a charedi magazine featured a full-page ad with a little innocent Jewish girl made up in this disgusting style.

 (Also, first-graders do not need make-up, and certainly not thick black eyeliner or popsicle-red lipstick).